 Previously, Aleks worked with Open Media as their Community Engagement Specialist where she engaged and managed their team of volunteers and external collaborators.
 She also worked as Check Your Head as their Education Program Coordinator where she developed programming and trainings for youth to deliver peer-to-peer, experiential workshops.
 Aleks has taken on many volunteer roles, including a position on the Board of Directors at the Simon Fraser Research Group, a social justice hub at the SFU Burnaby campus.
 She has also volunteered with the Battered Women’s Support Services facilitating a support group and assisting the crisis line, gaining skills in conflict resolution, accountability processes and providing care at a time of vulnerability.

-Ask Aleks about our talented knowledge philanthropy team, approaches to facilitation, and how to teach yourself anything through YouTube!
+Ask Aleks about our talented knowledge philanthropy team, approaches to facilitation, and how to teach yourself anything with YouTube videos!